The 25 Biggest Job Search Mistakes That Keep You Unemployed in 2026 (And How to Fix Them Today)

 This comprehensive guide reveals the 25 most damaging job search mistakes (plus 2 bonus hidden mistakes that almost nobody talks about) and provides specific fixes you can implement immediately to transform your results.

-Before we dive in, understand this foundation: 70% of jobs are filled through the hidden job market before they’re ever posted online.
+Before we dive in, understand this foundation: between 70-85% of jobs are filled through referrals and networking before public posting before they’re ever posted online.
 If you’re only applying to posted positions, you’re competing for scraps while the best opportunities get snapped up through networking and referrals.
 Check out our complete guide to The Hidden Job Market to understand how this changes everything.

 Now, let’s fix what’s broken in your job search.